2014-JavaFS/david_jeske_p0/README.md

 -   [x] register for an open and available class
 -   [x] cancel my registration for a class (if within window)
 -   [x] view the classes that I have registered for

+### Known Issues:

+- Any student can delete any registration
+- Most creation methods will just throw PSQLExceptions if you break any unique constraints
+- Many missing http responses/results
+- Testing... completely broken